-The dissertation is designed to both enable students to integrate knowledge and skills acquired across the degree programme, and to assess their ability to analyse a complex issue or problem within a management context.
+The dissertation is designed both to enable students to integrate knowledge and skills acquired across the degree programme and to assess their ability to analyse a complex issue or problem within a management context.

 Integrate knowledge and understanding gained from across the degree to the analysis of a complex management issue or problem.

 Collect, analyse and present appropriate empirical data in order to arrive at knowledge of, and/or solutions to the chosen issue or problem.

 Research a management issue or problem in depth using a variety of sources of information including a critical evaluation of current literature in their chosen topic and demonstrate a comprehensive understanding of underlying theory.

 Effectively write a longer and more complex document than module assignments usually require.

 Demonstrate an awareness of the research methods available and justify the selection of methods.

 Integrate empirical data, a review of appropriate literature, and own reflections and observations into a coherent, well-supported argument.